 If you contact our customer support team through the Revolut app we can give you information to help you try to recover the money, including details of the person who did receive the money (if we have those details).

 The EEA is made up of all the countries in the European Union, plus Norway, Iceland and Liechtenstein.
-A business day is a day other than a bank holiday in England.
+A ‘business day’ means a day that the banks are open in both the Republic of Lithuania and the UK.

 Depending on where you live, you may be able to pay direct debits, in euros, from your account to bank accounts held in the Single European Payments Area (which is all the countries in the EEA plus Switzerland, Monaco and San Marino).
 These payments are called SEPA direct debits.
 The bank holding the account the direct debit is to be paid to (the payee’s bank) is responsible for asking us for the payment when it is due.